 Our success depends in part on our ability to obtain patents and trademarks, maintain trade secret and know-how protection, enforce our proprietary rights against infringers, and operate without infringing on the proprietary rights of third parties.
 Because of the length of time and expense associated with developing new products and bringing them through the regulatory approval process, the health care industry places considerable emphasis on obtaining patent protection and maintaining trade secret protection for new technologies, products, processes, know-how, and methods.
-The Company currently holds rights in eight U.S. utility patents, one U.S. design patent, five pending U.S. utility patent applications, six issued foreign counterpart utility patents (including the validation of a European patent directed to our filter apparatus in eight European countries, six issued foreign counterpart design patents, and eight pending foreign counterpart applications.
+The Company currently holds rights in eight U.S. utility patents, one U.S. design patent, five pending U.S. utility patent applications, six issued foreign counterpart utility patents (including the validation of a European patent directed to our filter apparatus in eight European countries, six issued foreign counterpart design patents, and eight pending foreign counterpart patent applications.
 In July 2017, a patent directed to our chemotherapy filtration system was issued by the U.S. Patent and Trademark Office.
-In October 2018 and February 2019 patents directed to our chemotherapy filtration system and a method of using our filter and frame apparatus were issued by the United States Patent and Trademark Office.
-A Notice of Allowance was obtained from the United States Patent and Trademark Office for the patent application entitled "Apparatus For Removing Chemotherapy Compounds from Blood" with allowed claims to a kit of parts capable of being assembled for delivering a small molecule chemotherapeutic agent to a subject.
+In October 2018 and February 2019 patents directed to our chemotherapy filtration system and a method of using our filter and frame apparatus were issued by the United States Patent and Trademark Office for the patent application entitled "Apparatus For Removing Chemotherapy Compounds from Blood" with allowed claims to a kit of parts capable of being assembled for delivering a small molecule chemotherapeutic agent to a subject.
 The allowed claims are directed to CHEMOSAT.
 A Hong Kong patent directed to our Filter and Frame Apparatus was issued in March of 2018.
-A European patent was granted for our chemotherapy filtration system in November 2018 and a European patent application directed to a method of using our filter and frame apparatus was granted in April 2019 by the European Patent Office.
+A European patent was granted for our chemotherapy filtration system in November 2018 and a European patent application directed to a method of using our filter and frame apparatus was in November 2018 and a European patent application directed to a method of using our filter and frame apparatus by the European Patent Office.